 11. Keep yourself updated

-Apart from this, the Google help center has this brilliant AdSense optimization overview that you could look at and take ideas from to get more mileage out of your AdSense account.
+The Google help center has this brilliant AdSense optimization overview that you could look at and take ideas from to get more mileage out of your AdSense account.

 What are some of the things you do to optimize your earnings from AdSense?
 Share in the comments and let us know.